Remember to SCOOP!

 Private properties are a main source of the nutrient and sediment pollution entering Missoula's storm inlets, streams, and rivers.
 By planting trees, shrubs, and other nutrient-loving plants along your property you create a natural buffer that will soak up extra chemicals like nitrogen and phosphorus left over from your home and lawn.
 Learn more about the and .
 This nutrient-rich material remains useful.
 Come Autumn, dead leaves from your property's plants are often more nutrient-rich than manure, making them great to use in personal compost bins or to drop off at .

 Maintain & Wash Your Car

 Washing your car frees it of pollutants like oil, fine particles, and sediment.
 If you can, use a commercial car wash, which often reuse wash water before sending it to a treatment plant.
 If washing a car at home only use as much water and biodegradable soap as you need.
-Try washing where the water will drain into gravel or grass, which can help filter the wash water before it gets into the aquifer, storm inlets, rivers, or streams. from the EPA.
+Try washing where the water will drain into gravel or grass, which can help filter the wash water before it gets into the aquifer, storm inlets, rivers, or streams.
+BONUS: Getting those leaks repaired saves money and is better for your vehicle too! from the EPA.

 ...or mulching your grass clippins and leaves.
 Contact Missoula's own Garden City Compost for more details.
 Yard debris contains high levels of nutrients and other harmful chemicals that pollute our waterways and impact our water quality.
 Whenever possible, try using organic or non-toxic alternatives to your typical fertilizers, herbicides, and pesticides.
 BONUS: It's healthier for your kids and pets!